Feed My Sheep

 He is saying to him the third time, ‘Simon of John, are you fond of Me?
 Peter was sorry that He said to him the third time ‘Are you fond of Me? and he is saying to Him, ‘Lord, Thou art aware of all things!
 Thou knowest that I am fond of Thee’ And Jesus is saying to him, ‘Graze My little sheep!’”

-With the shepherd’s watchcare over the flock, he or she moves them to new pastures.
+With Our Shepherd’s watchcare over His flock, He moves us to new pastures.
 How we need our Shepherd!

 “The LORD is my shepherd; I shall not want.
 He maketh me to lie down in green pastures: He leadeth me beside the still waters.